 Photo Credit: Allegheny College

-My academic CV can be found here and my professional resume can be found here.
+My academic CV can be found here.

 Education